 Hazard pictograms alert us to the presence of a hazardous chemical or substance.
 The symbols help us to recognise that the chemicals we are using might cause harm to people or the environment.

 The CLP hazard pictograms are very similar to those used in the old labelling system and appear in the shape of a diamond with a distinctive red border and white background.
 One or more pictograms might appear on the labelling of a single chemical.

 WHAT DOES IT MEAN?
 Extremely flammable gas, Flammable gas, Extremely flammable aerosol, Flammable aerosol, Highly flammable liquid and vapour, Flammable liquid and vapour, Flammable solid EXAMPLES: Lamp oil, petrol, nail polish remover

-WHAT DOES IT INDICATE?
+WHAT DOES IT MEAN?
 May cause OR does cause various conditions, such as, respiratory irritation, drowsiness or dizziness, allergic skin reaction, serious eye or skin irritation Harmful if swallowed, in contact with skin etc. EXAMPLES: Washing detergents, toilet cleaner, coolant fluid

-WHAT DOES IT INDICATE?
+WHAT DOES IT MEAN?
 The substance can be toxic/fatal if swallowed, in contact with skin or if inhaled EXAMPLES: Pesticide, biocide, methanol

 WHAT DOES IT MEAN?
 Very toxic to aquatic life with long lasting effects Toxic to aquatic life with long lasting effects EXAMPLES: Pesticides, biocides, petrol, turpentine